Ameer-Jamal/MemoryAnalyzer/README.md

 Once monitoring is stopped, the application generates and saves a chart in the current directory with a timestamp (e.g., process_monitor_chart_YYYYMMDD-HHMMSS.png).
 The chart displays CPU usage (%) and memory usage (in MB) over time.

+# Generated Charts

+Once monitoring is stopped, the application generates and saves a chart in the current directory with a timestamp (e.g., process_monitor_chart_YYYYMMDD-HHMMSS.png).
+The chart displays CPU usage (%) and memory usage (in MB) over time.